duck57/BSV/readme.md

 # Repository structure

 * `readme.md`: this document with the specification, about, and project information
-* `imp-*/`: folders containing implementations of this spec in different languages
+* `implementions/`: folders containing implementations of this spec in different languages.
+If the source and test folders are separate, create them as `Lang-src` and `Lang-tst`.
 * `test_BSV_files/`: test case files to be shared when testing implementations

+Please clean up any junk that's not already covered by .gitignore by adding new rules there.